We've independently reviewed this article to make sure it's as accurate as we can make it.

 Heat exchangers can also develop rust.

 Solution: This is a job for an HVAC pro.
 But if you want to do some sleuthing to determine if this might be your issue, SuperTech Furnace Repair tells you what to look for.
+Make sure that you have a working CO detector to protect you against gas leaks.

 6. Your Furnace is Undersized